 Most vestibular schwannomas have an intracanalicular component, and often result in widening of the porus acousticus resulting in the trumpeted IAM sign, which is present in up to 90% of cases 5.
 In a minorty of cases ( ~20%) they are purely extracanalicular, only abutting the porus acousticus 1,5.
 Occasionally these tumours with grow laterally through the cochlear or vestibule into the middle ear.
 Rarely they are small and confined to the labyrinth 4.

-Extracanalicular extention into crebellopontine angle (path of least resistance) can lead to "ice cream cone" appearnace.
+Extracanalicular extension into cerebellopontine angle (path of least resistance) can lead to "ice cream cone" appearnace.

 Small tumours tend to be solid whereas cystic degeneration seen commonly in larger tumours 2.
 Haemorrhagic areas may also be seen.
 Calcification is typically not present.